mattfeltonma/azure-labs/app-gw-app-service-pe/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmattfeltonma%2Fazure-labs%2Fmaster%2Fapp-gw-app-service-pe%2Fazuredeploy.json)

 **The template allows for the following parameters**
+* machineIp - The IP address of our machine.
+This is used in a Key Vault network rule to ensure the certificate created for Application Gateway can be used in the deployment.
 * customWebDomain - The domain you'll be using to access the application publicly.
 The Application Gateway will be configured with an https listener for this domain.
 If this is a zone you do not own and do not have access to administer DNS you will need to modify the host file of the machine you are using the test the solution.
 * sharedServicesSubId - The subscription id of the subscription to deploy the Shared Services resources to
 * transitServicesSubId - The subscription id of the subscription to deploy the Transit resources to